 Data protection laws are undergoing a significant transformation.
-In the UK, the key pieces of law governing data protection are the Data Protection Act (1998) and the EU ePrivacy Directive 2002 (amended 2009), which gave us the UK’s Privacy and Electronic Communications Regulations (PECR).
+In the UK, the key pieces of law governing data protection are the Data Protection Act (1998) and the EU ePrivacy Directive 2002 (amended 2009, 2011), which gave us the UK’s Privacy and Electronic Communications Regulations (PECR).
 But this is all set to change.

 The Regulation will not only cover more traditional communications via telephone, phone and SMS; its scope will be broadened to cover instant and social media messaging services, for example WhatsApp and ‘voice over internet protocol providers’ (VoIPs) such as Skype.
 The European Commission also says the Regulation aims to ‘simplify’ the rules surrounding Cookies.

 The information provided and the opinions expressed in this document represent the views of the Data Protection Network.
-They do not constitute legal advice and cannot be construed as offering comprehensive guidance to the Data Protection Act 1998 or other statutory measures referred to in the document.
+They do not constitute legal advice and cannot be construed as offering comprehensive guidance on the EU General Data Protection Regulation (GDPR) or other statutory measures referred to.